tombroucke/privatewpackagist/README.md

 # TODO

 -   Calculate checksum after download instead of when packages.json is generated, and store it in the DB.
--   Send notifications after new releases / failed releases
+-   Add failed releases in notification email
 -   Check mime-type application/zip for downloaded packages before creating release
 -   Exhaustive testing